rijesha/blog/_posts/2018-01-19-basics-of-coding-probabilistically-determining-pi.markdown

 {% gist d74802badf35c47cb6651cddc05dade6 calculatingpi.cs %}

 ## Calculating with Ocaml
 Ocaml is a functional programming language so it is quite different than the last two examples.
 There are no type declarations like in C# but type is inferred based on context.
-Arithimetic operators must be specifically designed for the type being used.
+Arithimetic operators must be specifically chosen for the type being used.

 Basic function:
 {% highlight ocaml %}
 let f x = float_of_int x in
 {% endhighlight %}

 The name of this function is f and takes in one parameter x.
 The return of this function is the return of the the function float_of_int x.
-Basically you can this of this as an alias.
-We don't want to write float float_of_int x everywhere.
+Basically you can think of this function as an alias.
+We don't want to write float_of_int x everywhere.
 Instead we would rather write f x.
 The in keyword is defining function f in the all of the code leading up to a ;;.

 {% highlight ocaml %}
 let hyp a b = sqrt((a *. a ) +. (b *. b)) in
 {% endhighlight %}
-This function called hypotenuse takes in two parameters a and b.
+This function called hyp takes in two parameters a and b.
 You will notice that the expression on the right hand side has *. and +. operators.
 These are operaters used on floating point numbers.
 By using these the ocaml compiler knows that a and b must be floats and will issue an error if we try to pass in an integer.

 {% highlight ocaml %}
 let randcheck () = hyp (Random.float 1.0) (Random.float 1.0) < 1.0 in
 {% endhighlight %}
 The randcheck function takes in an empty parameter.
-This makes sure that each time the function is called that it gets reevaluated.
-This functions passes 2 random floats to the hypotenuse function and return a logical true and false depending on if the hypotenuse is less than or greater than 1.
+This makes sure that each time the function is called it will be reevaluated.
+This functions passes 2 random floats to the hypotenuse function and returns a logical true and false depending on if the hypotenuse is less than or greater than 1.
 Note that the Random.float function takes a float value as an argument.
-This arguement limits the maximum return value and note that it is 1.0 (a float) and not 1 (an int).
+This argument limits the maximum return value and also note that it is 1.0 (a float) and not 1 (an int).

 {% highlight ocaml %}
 let total_iterations = 1000000 in
 {% endhighlight %}
-This functions is only evaluated once since no arguments are passed into it.
+This function is only evaluated once since no arguments are passed into it.

 {% highlight ocaml %}
 let count_inside_quarter_circle = ref 0 in
 {% endhighlight %}
-This funcstion defines a reference to a variable.
+This function defines a reference to a variable.
 This way we can change the value of the variable.
 By default it is set to 0.

-Finally lets deal with the for loops.
+Finally lets deal with the for loop.
 {% highlight ocaml %}
 for i = 1 to total_iterations do
   let a = if  (randcheck ()) then 1 else 0 in